santu5496/SamrrddhiWebSite/replit.md

 ## Overview

 This project is a modern, full-stack NGO website for **Samruddhi Service Society**, established in 1995.
 The application is designed to showcase the organization's mission of empowering underprivileged rural girls and differently-abled children through education and care.
-The website includes a public-facing interface and an admin dashboard for content management.
+The website includes a comprehensive public-facing interface with enhanced donor engagement features and an admin dashboard for content management.

 ## User Preferences